EdoPro98/SimSiPM/README.md

 double toa = signal.toa(5,250,0.5);   // (intStart, intGate, threshold)
 double tot = signal.tot(5,250,0.5);   // (intStart, intGate, threshold)

-// It is possible to iterate throwg an analog signal for(int i=0;i<mySignal.size();++i){
+// It is possible to iterate throw an analog signal for(int i=0;i<mySignal.size();++i){
   // Do something with mySignal[i]
 }